mvolkmann/blog/src/swift/Xcode.md

 Then select "Succeeds, check "Play sound", and select a sound.
 Repeat for "Fails" and select a different sound.

+## Clean Builds

+Occasionally it is useful to delete all generated files and start over.
+To do this, select Product ...
+Clean Build Folder or press cmd-shift-k.

+## Running

+To run an app:

+- Select a simulator device or real device from the dropdown in the top center.
+- Select Product ...
+Run or press cmd-r.

+Devices must be connected to the computer via a cable unless they have been configured to run wirelessly.
+To configure a device to run apps wirelessly:

+- Attach the device to the computer with a cable.
+- Select Window ...
+Devices and Simulators.
+- In the window that appears, select the device.
+- Check the "Connect via network" checkbox.
+- Ensure that the device is on the same Wi-Fi network as the computer.

+To run an app on the device wirelessly:

+- Disconnect the device from the computer.
+- Select the device from the dropdown in the top center.
+- Run the app.

 ## Previews

 Previews allow testing a single view outside of the Simulator or a real device.